 Get started with F# in Visual Studio for Mac

 F# and the Visual F# tooling are supported in the Visual Studio for Mac IDE.
-To begin, you should download Visual Studio for Mac, if you haven't already.
-This article uses the Visual Studio Community 2017 for Mac, but you can use F# with the version of your choice.
+Ensure that you have Visual Studio for Mac installed.

 Creating a console application